micromaomao/blog/content/linux-ick/en.md

 ### Identify and mark the target process

-The first step (step 1) is to identity and mark the process we're interested in.
+The first step (step 1) is to identify and mark the process we're interested in.
 In Linux, each thread is represented by a [`struct task_struct`](https://github.com/micromaomao/linux-dev/blob/ick/include/linux/sched.h#L778), which contains things like the PID, process name, memory mappings, and a thousand other things.
 We can of course add our own data to this struct &ndash; for example, we can have a `bool` to indicate whether a process<footnote>
 Technically, anything stored in the `task_struct` is per-thread, but in this case our target only has one thread, and so saying &lsquo;process&rsquo; is correct here.
 Plus, even if it has multiple threads, our marking would be copied to the other threads when it tries to `clone`.
 </footnote> is our hack target, and use it to decide if we should do special things in our modified `read`/`write` syscall handlers (we don't want to break unrelated processes like the shell, for example).

-You probably know that when you run an executable, the shell forks a subprocess then run `exec` with the command arguments.
+You probably know that when you run an executable, the shell forks a subprocess then runs `exec` with the command arguments.
 If we assume our target binary is always named &ldquo;`hackme`&rdquo;, we can check for this in the handler for `exec`, and set the `bool` we added previously to `true`.

-With some searching around and perhaps tracing function calls with `trace-cmd` (which juse uses [ftrace](https://docs.kernel.org/6.12/trace/ftrace.html)), we find that there is a common function for `execve` and `execveat` &ndash; [`do_execveat_common`](https://github.com/micromaomao/linux-dev/blob/ick/fs/exec.c#L1876), and so we can add our code there, and add the additional field to the `task_struct`:
+With some searching around and perhaps tracing function calls with `trace-cmd` (which just uses [ftrace](https://docs.kernel.org/6.12/trace/ftrace.html)), we find that there is a common function for `execve` and `execveat` &ndash; [`do_execveat_common`](https://github.com/micromaomao/linux-dev/blob/ick/fs/exec.c#L1876), and so we can add our code there, and add the additional field to the `task_struct`:

 <div id="hack-target-execve"></div>